tensorflow/tfjs-website/docs/guide/layers_for_keras_users.md

 [the save and load_model API](https://keras.io/getting_started/faq/#what-are-my-options-for-saving-models)
 of Keras.
-But the browser environment is quite different from the backend environment on which staple deep learning frameworks like Keras run, particularly in the array of routes for persisting and transimitting data.
+But the browser environment is quite different from the backend environment on which staple deep learning frameworks like Keras run, particularly in the array of routes for persisting and transmitting data.
 Hence there are some interesting differences between the save/load APIs in TensorFlow.js and in Keras.
 See our tutorial on [Saving and Loading tf.Model](./save_load.md) for more details.